AhooraDev/first-python-project/README.md

-# first-python-project
+# First Python Project

-My first Python project
+This is my first Python script.
+It prints a simple message to the console.